PoliticalGraveyard.com

 Peter M. Coyne (b.
 1847) — of Maidstone, Essex County, Vt.
 Born in Ireland, March 14, 1847.
 Democrat.
 Farmer; member of Vermont state house of representatives from Maidstone, 1888.
 Catholic.
 Irish ancestry.
 Burial location unknown.

 Francis A. Crowley (1909-1980) — of Clarkston, Oakland County, Mich.
 Born in Proctor, Rutland County, Vt., May 21, 1909.
 Democrat.
-Member of Michigan state house of representatives 61st District, 1965-66; defeated, 1966; candidate in primary for Michigan state senate 17th District, 1970.
+Member of Michigan state house of representatives 61st District, 1965-66; defeated, 1966; candidate for Michigan state senate 17th District, 1970.
 Catholic.
 Member, Lions; Eagles; American Legion; Knights of Columbus.
 Died in Pontiac, Oakland County, Mich., April 13, 1980 (age 70 years, 328 days).
 Burial location unknown.

 Relatives: Married 1933 to Elma S. Wenner.

 John Joseph Deschenes (b.
 1910) — also known as John J. Deschenes — of Burlington, Chittenden County, Vt.
 Born in St. Albans, Franklin County, Vt., June 26, 1910.
 Republican.
 Lawyer; served in the U.S. Army during World War II; member of Vermont state senate from Chittenden County, 1947.
 Catholic.
-Presumed deceased.
 Burial location unknown.

 James Dudley (b.
 1860) — of Middletown Springs, Rutland County, Vt.
 Born in Middletown Springs, Rutland County, Vt., July 16, 1860.
 Democrat.
 Farmer; member of Vermont state house of representatives from Middletown Springs, 1910.
 Catholic.
 Burial location unknown.